wavefrontHQ/docs/pages/doc/logging_overview.md

 ## What's a Log?

 Logs are structured or unstructured text records of events that took place at a given time.
-Logs in Tanzu Observability include the following attributes:
+You needs to send logs as a JSON payload.

+Example:
 ![Gives an overview of the attributes in a log.
 They are listed in the table below](images/logging_log_image.png)

+Logs in Tanzu Observability include the following attributes:

 <table style="width: 100;">
   <tr>